Make your own set of creepy potion bottles. A simple DIY craft tutorial idea for Halloween decor and parties. Free Potion Labels Printable included.

 I picked up my bottles and a local craft store for just a couple of dollars each.
 You can also check out this link for some similar bottles that I found on Amazon.
 I love the cork top.
 I think that totally adds to the potion bottle look.

-Spray the ink over the paper.
-This totally helps “age” the labels plus makes them look vintage and not just printed off of a printer.
+Spray the ink all over the paper.
+This will help "age" the labels and makes them look vintage and not just printed off of a printer.

-Then I painted one coat of the colored Mod Podge onto each jar with a foam brush and set them aside to dry.
+Paint one coat of the colored Mod Podge mixture onto each jar with a foam brush and set them aside to dry.

 They look awesome even without their labels!